wundeeh/scheduler/README.md

 npm run storybook
 ```

-## Version 1.0
+## Version 1.1

-This is the (hopefully) fully completed Scheduler App for Lighthouse Labs, tested with Jest && Cypress and ran on Webpack
+This is the patched version of the Scheduler App for Lighthouse Labs, tested with Jest && Cypress and ran on Webpack

 !["Home page"](https://github.com/wundeeh/scheduler/blob/master/docs/Screenshot%20from%202023-01-18%2015-52-02.png?raw=true)